kd2org/picodav/README.md

 This is designed to work best with Apache web servers.
 If you are using another web server, you'll have to adapt the rules described in `.htaccess` to your own server.

+## See also: KaraDAV

+[KaraDAV](https://github.com/kd2org/karadav/) is another WebDAV server built by me, using the same library and the same web UI to manage files.

+How KaraDAV is different?
+Well, KaraDAV:

+* provides support for NextCloud and ownCloud apps
+* allows to edit office documents using Collabora or OnlyOffice
+* each user have their own data directory
+* has a nice web UI to manage users
+* has support for custom WebDAV properties
+* has support for per-user quota
+* supports LDAP authentication
+* uses SQLite3 for its database
+* supports WebDAV locks (meaning no-one can edit the same file as you at the same time)
+* can use NextCloud/ownCloud chunk uploads (uploading of large files in smaller chunks)

+So PicoDAV is just a smaller subset, aimed at providing quick and easy access to files on a web server, specifically with mass hosting providers, who often only provide slow FTP access.

 ## Dependencies

 This software includes the KD2\WebDAV class from the [KD2FW package](https://fossil.kd2.org/kd2fw/).